mapninja/CV/README.md

 * Head of the Stanford Geospatial Center, a center that supports 1,000+ students and faculty with over 100 workshops, class lectures, and presentations per year and nearly 6,000 one-on-one reference consultations via email, phone and in-person
 * Sustain and strengthen the GIS program as the primary provider of geospatial technology services, research consultation, and user education to Stanford University (SU) students, faculty and staff from all departments across campus
 * Oversee the work of the Geospatial Reference and Instruction Specialist, two GIS Assistants as well as numerous hourly and student workers
-* Designs and deliver instruction to geospatial users, assisting in the integration of geospatial skills into the curriculum
+* Design and deliver instruction to geospatial users, assisting in the integration of geospatial skills into the curriculum
 * Collaborate with library staff and faculty members to develop and implement new directions and long-range plans for improving the provision of geospatial services including: creation of curriculum-specific teaching materials and workshops for different disciplines; providing outreach and support services to the main and branch libraries, and providing GIS support specifically for the upcoming David Rumsey Map Center; Working in collaboration with the programmers of the Digital Library Systems and Services group (DLSS) and the Scientific Metadata Librarian on the development of the library's geospatial discovery environment, GeoBlacklight
 * Support the geospatial operations in Branner Library, which include: selecting GIS software, data, hardware and peripherals; training and supervising a student staff person to assist with geospatial services and Website maintenance; managing campus-wide GIS software licenses; and maintaining high-performance computing resources, dedicated to GIS
 * Cultivating relationships with industry partners, beyond their role as vendors, to enrich access to cutting edge technology for researchers at Stanford University.